kulttuuri/databases-in-docker/README.md

 This repository contains automatic scripts for spinning up a Docker image containing some common DBMS systems pre-installed.
 Container utilizes Ubuntu linux operating system.
 The **build** script can be used to build the container and the **run** script to run the container and to login into the container, so that you can use any database from the container.

+All databases and scripts are contained inside **one** Ubuntu virtual machine for easy usage.

 > This repository is meant for developing with the databases or learning the given databases, not for production deployment.

 The pre-installed DBMS systems are listed below: